SkillsFundingAgency/das-qna-api/README.md

 * **NB** - To run a local copy you may also need:
 	* To create a JSON structure required to author updates and create new question sets: [Config Tool](https://github.com/SkillsFundingAgency/das-qna-config)
 	* To view how the question sets will be presented when integrated into a client application using [GOV UK Design System](https://design-system.service.gov.uk/get-started/) and [Config Preview](https://github.com/SkillsFundingAgency/das-qna-config-preview)

-	- `AnswerValidator` will execute each validator and return any validation errors
-	### Important Concepts

 #### `SFA.DAS.QnA.Application`